 Factors contributing to vase life of roses

 Climate: Two roses of the same variety grown in different climates can and generally will exhibit different vase life, or at varying altitudes or in different growing mediums.
 Cut Point and initial care both play roles in a flowers eventual vase life.

 Transit Time/ Environment: The amount of time spent on the farm to reach the final consumer contributes to the vase life of the roses hence the faster product goes from farm to consumer the better.
 Flowers need to be kept refrigerated with an ideal temperature of 33º – 36º F and a relatively high humidity.

 Cleanliness: Micro-organisms rob roses of vase life and clean containers and cutters reduce microbial populations and the chances of stem plugging.
 When stems are plugged with bacteria, flowers cannot take up water freely.
 For roses, any interruption in water uptake leads to bent necks.

 Post Harvest Care for improving Vase Life of Roses

 Keep buckets and tubs sterile by washing them with a commercial bucket cleaner or detergent and rinsing them with 1:10 bleach- water solution.
 Use the Same mixture to wipe down cooler shelves, floors, and doors.
 Make sure all of your cutting tools are sharp and clean blades.
 A hydration formula to lower the pH and increase the speed of flower hydration is used in combination with a low dose flower food that provides the appropriate amount of nutrients to inhibit premature bud opening and bent neck in flowers.

-In the Store: When flowers arrive in the store re-cut stems to remove at least 1 inch.
+When flowers arrive in the store re-cut stems to remove at least 1 inch.
 Removing leaves and thorns from the roses wounds the stems hence introduces another chance for microbial infection.
 You can read more on how to care for cut flowers as a florist

 If you do follow this advice, you can likely expect to enjoy your flowers for at least 21 days.